What Happens When Closing On A Home Sale?

 Address of Closing:

-- Protect yourself from a mortgage closing.
+- Protect yourself from wire fraud.
 It happens all the time.
 BEWARE of last-minute emails.

 Get the names and numbers of TWO people who can confirm wire instructions, save them on your phone.
 Use them when you are at the bank.

-- Ask the closing agent directly what to expect and bring with you.
+- Ask the closing agent directly what to expect and to bring with you.

 - Cashier’s check or wire transfer receipt?
 How much?